Skip to content

 Install DataKit.

-Alternatively, you can log in to TrueWatch, go to Integration > DataKit, and select Linux, Windows, MacOS based on the host system to get the DataKit installation instructions and steps.
+Alternatively, you can log in to TrueWatch, go to Integration > DataKit, and select Linux, Windows, or MacOS based on your host system to obtain the DataKit installation command and steps.

 Log Collector Configuration

-After installing DataKit, you can enable standard log collection or custom log collection to collect log data from system logs, application logs such as Nginx, Redis, Docker, ES, and more.
+After DataKit is installed, you can enable standard log collection or custom log collection to collect log data from various sources such as system logs, application logs like Nginx, Redis, Docker, ES, and more.

-Navigate to the conf.d/log directory under the DataKit installation directory, copy logging.conf.sample and rename it to logging.conf for configuration.
-After configuration, restart DataKit to apply the changes.
+Navigate to the conf.d/samples directory under the DataKit installation directory, copy logging.conf.sample and rename it to logging.conf for configuration.
+After configuration, restart DataKit for the changes to take effect.

-By enabling the standard log collectors supported by TrueWatch, such as Nginx, Redis, ES, etc., you can start log collection with one click.
+By enabling the standard log collectors supported by TrueWatch, such as Nginx, Redis, ES, etc., you can enable log collection with one click.

 Note

-When configuring the log collector, you need to enable the Pipeline function to extract the log time time and log level status fields:
+When configuring a log collector, you need to enable the Pipeline function for logs to extract the time and status fields:

 • time: The generation time of the log.
-If the time field is not extracted or fails to parse, the system current time is used by default;
+If the time field is not extracted or parsing of this field fails, the system's current time is used by default.

-• status: The log level.
-If the status field is not extracted, the status is set to unknown by default.
+• status: The level of the log.
+If the status field is not extracted, stauts is set to unknown by default.

-For more details, refer to the documentation Pipeline Configuration and Usage.
+For more details, please refer to the documentation Pipeline Configuration and Usage.

 Log Data Storage

-After configuring the log collector, restart DataKit, and the log data will be uniformly reported to the TrueWatch workspace.
+After the log collector is configured, restart DataKit, and the log data will be uniformly reported to the TrueWatch workspace.

-• For users with a large amount of log data, we can configure Log Index or Log Blacklist to save data storage costs;
+• For users with a large volume of log data, we can configure Log Index or Log Blacklist to save on data storage costs.

-• For users who need long-term log storage, we can use Log Backup to preserve log data.
+• For users who need long-term storage of logs, we can use Log Backup to preserve log data.

-❓ When writing data with timestamps significantly deviating from the current time, it can harm the efficiency of the min-max index in the storage engine's data blocks.
-This may result in scanning a large number of data blocks even for a small time range query, severely degrading query performance.
+When writing data with timestamps that have a significant deviation from the current time, it can harm the efficiency of the min-max index of data blocks in the storage engine.
+This leads to the need to scan a large number of data blocks even when querying a very small time range, severely degrading query performance.

 Kodo-X adds configuration:

-kodo-x.yaml: Add 3 parameters enable_discard_expired_data: Whether to enable discarding data with large time deviations, enabled by default discard_expired_seconds: The criterion for determining large time deviations, default value is 12 hours
+kodo-x.yaml: Add 3 parameters. enable_discard_expired_data: Whether to enable discarding data with large time deviation.
+Enabled by default. discard_expired_seconds: The criterion for judging large time deviation.
+Default value is 12 hours.

 global: